jwnfld3/jwnfld3/README.md

 ## Full Portfolio Project Index

-This repository demonstrates enterprise identity security investigations, detection engineering, and incident response procedures using Microsoft Entra ID, Microsoft 365, and Microsoft Sentinel.
+This repository contains a collection of enterprise identity security investigations designed to demonstrate detection engineering, threat analysis, and structured incident response procedures.

+The investigations simulate real-world identity-based attack scenarios within enterprise Microsoft environments using Microsoft Entra ID, Microsoft 365, and Microsoft Sentinel.
+Each case documents the investigation process, identifies adversary techniques using the MITRE ATT&CK framework, and outlines remediation actions used to contain and resolve the security event.

 ## Security Incident Investigation Dashboard